Which place is cheaper, Hilton Head Island or Jacksonville?

 Jacksonville has a number of nationally recognized food spots and restaurants.
 Local cuisine has its own identity.
 Unique dishes around town include garlic crabs, seafood boil, gumbo, and shrimp and grits.
 The local cuisine is similar to Lowcountry dishes with a lot of Cajun influence.
 If you want something different from seafood, you should try the barbecue.

-Hilton Head Island offers number of good local restaurants to choose from.
+With its innovative style combined with traditional elements, Hilton Head Island makes for a great culinary experience.
 The island has many famous restaurants but reservations during the summer are a must.
 Restaurants can get very crowded during peak times.
 For some of the best restaurants head to Shelter Cove or Harbour Town.
 Popular local dishes include fried seafood and oysters.

 Jacksonville is a very popular place for its evening party scene.
 However, Hilton Head Island is lacking in good options for nightlife.